Pylons/pyramid/docs/narr/security.rst

             return self.helper.forget(request)

-Helpers are intended to be used with application-specific code, so perhaps your authentication also queries to database to ensure the identity is valid.
+Helpers are intended to be used with application-specific code, so perhaps your authentication also queries the database to ensure the identity is valid.

 .. code-block:: python
     :linenos: